 Once the teardrop has been added, the Shape and V-Angle can be interactively changed using Properties on the item.
 You should select the teardrop(s) first and then select Properties to change this value.

 Thermal

-The Thermal Pads parameters are used when copper pouring any areas of the design and when using the automatic power plane generation in the CAM/Plot option.
+The Thermal Pads parameters are used when using copper pour on pour areas of the design and when using the automatic power plane generation in the CAM/Plot option.